· 18 March 2020 ·

 17 SEPTEMBER UPDATE: IT’S ALIVE

-Wouldn’t you know it, only four days ago I gave this auction up for dead, and said so right here.
-Happy to receive word from Christie’s that my (legible) signature on the death certificate was premature.
-I’m a better poet than coroner.
+Only four days ago I gave this auction up for dead and said so here.
+My (legible) signature on the death certificate was premature.
+Fortunately I’m a better poet than a coroner.

 The Exceptional Sale

 When I began to write this post in January, an auction at Christie’s called The Exceptional Sale, headlined by a 1623 First Folio edition of my plays, was scheduled for 24 April in New York City.
 Two days ago as I sat at my screen checking my draft, Christie’s took the pages down, pulling them right out from under me.
 I’ve never seen that happen in real time before.

 The sale’s URL now redirects to a list of Precautionary closures and sale postponements.
 The Exceptional Sale itself is not listed at all.
 I enquired of the auction house and received a courteous reply that while this sale “has not explicitly been postponed yet, it is expected that all March and April dates will be moved”.
 I had already snagged the link to the First Folio’s description, so you can still look at the page as long as they don’t pull it.
 I’ll update my post or write another one when I learn anything new.